flashbots/hindsight/simulator/README.md

 ### error: "too many open files"

-This thing spawns lots of threads.
+The `scan` command can spawn a lot of threads.
 You may need to increase the open file limit on your system to ensure reliable operation.

 ```sh
 # check current open file limit